𝐇𝐚𝐝𝐢𝐭𝐡 𝐚𝐧𝐝 𝐏𝐫𝐨𝐭𝐞𝐜𝐭𝐢𝐨𝐧 𝐨𝐟 𝐌𝐚𝐤𝐤𝐚𝐡 𝐚𝐧𝐝 𝐌𝐚𝐝𝐢𝐧𝐚 𝐟𝐫𝐨𝐦 𝐏𝐥𝐚𝐠𝐮𝐞

 ii) What kind of protection is mentioned in hadith? whether it is from all kinds of epidemics or a specific disease that usually turns into an epidemic

-iii) In what sense is the protection mentioned; if it’s a promised or not?
+iii) In what sense is the protection mentioned; if it’s promised or not?

-2. Which locations are subject of protection proven from hadith?
+2. Which locations are subject to protection proven from hadith?